 Second, ants need to climb or hold onto the vehicle after locating it.
 The metallic paint on vehicle surface is slippery and may potentially select for species with good climbing/gripping abilities.
 Even if the ants come directly from the trees via twigs or branches that touch the vehicle, they still need to be capable of moving along the vehicle surface.
 The climbing and moving performance of ants is determined by the morphological characteristics of the leg segments (Beutel et al. 2020).
 For instance, the fine hair arrays on the tarsus can increase the friction forces during vertical climbing (Endlein and Federle 2015).
 Arboreal ants have hooked pretarsal claws, well-developed adhesive pads, and fine tarsal hairs, allowing them to walk on smooth vertical substrates.
-Ground-dwelling ants, however, have straight pretarsal claws and lack adhesive pads as well as tarsal hairs.
+Ground-dwelling ants, on the contrary, have straight pretarsal claws and lack adhesive pads as well as tarsal hairs.
 Therefore, they are less capable of moving on smooth surfaces such as vehicle paint (Orivel et al. 2001, Billen et al. 2017).
 The ability of climbing and holding onto the vehicle may partially explain the over-representation of arboreal ants in our records.

 Third, ants need to be able to colonize the vehicle after moving onto it.
 The temperature on the surface and in the interior of the vehicle can increase dramatically when exposed to sunlight, especially in the summer.
 In our records, a high proportion of the hitchhiking incidences occurred during the warmer seasons (Fig. S2), suggesting that the thermal tolerance of hitchhiking species may play an important role in determining their colonization success.
 For instance, a study involving the invasive brown marmorated stink bug (Halyomorpha halys) showed that the insect’s thermal tolerance was critical for surviving a trans-Pacific ship voyage (Nixon et al. 2019).
 Since arboreal ants are generally more heat- and drought-tolerant compared to ground-dwelling ants (Hood and Tschinkel 1990, Bujan et al. 2016, Leahy et al. 2022), rendering them more likely to survive the high temperature on or in the vehicle, which translate into higher propagule pressure and thus the probability of successful establishment at the destination (Lockwood et al. 2005, Simberloff 2009).